 EXCLUSIVE: Boeing worker claims company has been cutting corners at Everett plant

-In an exclusive interview with KIRO 7, a Boeing employee at the company’s Everett factory shares his concerns over non-compliance issues and what he calls lax management.
+In an exclusive interview with KIRO 7, a Boeing employee at the Everett Factory shares his concerns over non-compliance issues and what he calls lax management.

 KIRO 7 is protecting the employee’s identity because he fears for his job and retribution.

-The employee said he decided to contact KIRO 7 after what happened on Alaska Airlines flight 1282 on January 5th.
-A door plug blew off midflight leaving a gaping hole in the side of the plane.
+“It hurts because I know Boeing could be significantly better,” he said.

-“Being told to send a product no matter what that product is to a customer knowing that it is not right to ship it or send it to the customer in the manner that we are being told, is wrong,” he continued.
+The employee said he decided to reach out to KIRO 7 after what happened on Alaska Airlines flight 1282 on Jan.
+5. A door plug blew off midflight leaving a gaping hole in the side of the plane.

-He told KIRO 7 that non-compliance is a regular thing at the plant, and that policies and procedures are ignored in the name of efficiency.
+He told KIRO 7 that non-compliance is a regular thing at the plant.
+He said policies and procedures are ignored in the name of efficiency.

 “You gotta send it right the first time we can’t, we can’t like automobile manufacturers, there are quality issues there, but an airplane can’t just pull off to the side of the road when something goes wrong,” he said.